Pulkit-m/Machine-Learning/assignment1/Readme.md

 ## Part II
 - (*done*) A. Use ID3-A to create trees in the forest
-- (Pending) B. Use CART to create trees in the forest
+- (*done*) B. Use CART to create trees in the forest
-- (Pending) C. Compare the accuracy and performance of K-Means Forests created using CART and ID3-A for parts A. and B.
+- (*done*) C. Compare the accuracy and performance of K-Means Forests created using CART and ID3-A for parts A. and B.